Main Site Our Store Price Comparision CBAND Satellite Sky Angel Satellite Tv Guides Ghost town Rochelle Landlords

 We are currently seeking names and comments from people who once lived at Rochelle.
 Thie saw mill town was once located on the MOP railroad near Georgetown, LA., about 40 miles north of Alexandria, LA and 60 miles south of Monroe, LA.
 The mille closed in 1945 and reopened at Joyce ,La., near Winnfield, LA.

-11 Comments to ''seeking names and comments from people who once lived at Rochelle''
+24 Responses to “seeking names and comments from people who once lived at Rochelle”

 Hi – I have never lived in Rochelle but remember the town well, having